 Correcting dysfunctional dynamics requires focused attention and interventions, preferably as soon as an ineffective pattern shows up.

-Finally, most teams need to change their support systems or processes to catalyse and embed change.
+Finally, most teams need to change their support systems or processes to crystalize and embed change.

 Each top team is unique, and every CEO will need to address a unique combination of challenges.

 Developing a highly effective top team typically requires good diagnostics, followed by a series of workshops and field work to address the dynamics of the team while it attends to hard business issues.
 The best top teams will begin to take collective responsibility and to develop the ability to maintain and improve their own effectiveness, creating a lasting performance edge.

 © McKinsey & Co • Michiel Kruyt, Judy Malan, and Rachel Tuffield

 Curated by Trevor Lee

 When you agree to mentor someone, you’re trading away hours that you could use to pursue your own career goals and spending them on someone else’s.

 You don’t want to waste your time, so choose a mentee who you’ll be eager to invest in.